Backpacking Haleakala Crater

 From Kawilinau we decided to go the “long way” around the southern side of Halāli’i so we could look back up the Sliding Sands trail that we’d traveled yesterday.

-After rounding Halāli’i we were going to continue north, but a splash of color caught my eye and I ended up dragging a very patient Cori back up around the north side of Halāli’i.
+After rounding Halāli’i we were going to continue north, but a splash of color caught my eye and we headed back up around the north side of Halāli’i.
 The colors here were the most memorable of the whole trip.
 While researching Haleakala Crater online, I’d seen many photos processed so heavily that the landscape looked like it was made of melted Skittles.
 The real colors of the landscape–the pastel grays and purples, rusty oranges and roses were much prettier than the gaudy photos would suggest.

 By now the afternoon sun was diving toward the crater rim, and we had to leave the colorful cinder cones behind or risk stumbling into camp at night.

 The section of the Halemau’u Trail northwest of Halāli’i was one of my favorites.
 The sun had lost some of its strength and the trail was flat, fast, and expansive.
 At times it felt like we were strolling through a well-curated sculpture garden.

 We found the Hōlua campground up a spindly path above the Hōlua cabin (and unfortunately, a short trek from the cabin’s water faucet).
 We’d heard that many people had camped here for the New Year, but tonight there were only two or three other groups and everyone seemed ready for a quiet, early night.